shaack/cm-web-modules/README.md

 svjs are ES6 (ECMAScript 6) JavaScript modules, used for coding in [chessmail.de](http://www.chessmail.de).

 The main purpose of the svjs modules is, to prevent huge libraries, and to provide needed functionality with the smallest and cleanest amount of code possible.
-The modules are used for coding a chess community with thousands of members and therefore are proved for working.

 All svjs modules have no external dependencies, they don't use jQuery or other frameworks.
 They are written with modern vanilla JavaScript in ECMAScript 6 syntax.